 Spicy Potato Tacos

-These scrumptious soft tacos are stuffed with crispy oven roasted potatoes smothered in creamy chipotle sauce, along with your favorite taco toppings!
+These scrumptious potato tacos are stuffed with crispy oven roasted potatoes smothered in creamy chipotle sauce, along with your favorite taco toppings!
 A delicious comforting vegan meal that's perfect for your next taco Tuesday.

 For the Spicy Potatoes